srp250/SI206_FinalProj/README.md

 - "exit": Exits the program

 # SQLite Database
 - FOREIGN KEY(Subreddit_ID) REFERENCES Subreddits(ID): Allows tables to be JOINed on Subreddits ON Subreddits.Name = Posts.Subreddit_Name
+- SET Subreddit_ID = (SELECT ID FROM Subreddits WHERE Subreddits.Name = Posts.Subreddit_Name)

 # Caching
 - Two cache files (cache.json and creds.json), one to store the Reddit API responses and one to store credentials (i.e., access token)